nickarrow/the-foundry/The Starforged (NickArrow)/Journals/Barille 02 - Reck.md

 Barille reflects on the little bit of information he has about the so called "horrors" of Reck.
 The job just stated "terrifying manifestations" not a lot to go on.
 Need to ask around.
 And someone has gone missing, let's find anyone in charge.  `iv-move:Gather Information|Wits|1|2|0|9|4|move:starforged/adventure/gather_information`

+*note to self - need to resolve this miss from Gather Information.*